youtube/cobalt/cobalt/site/docs/reference/starboard/modules/decode_target.md

----
-layout: doc
+Project: /youtube/cobalt/_project.yaml
+Book: /youtube/cobalt/_book.yaml

-title: "Starboard Module Reference: decode_target.h"
+# Starboard Module Reference: decode_target.h
----

 A target for decoding image and video data into.
 This corresponds roughly to an EGLImage, but that extension may not be fully supported on all GL platforms.